-This gigantic science-and-industry museum began life as an immense slaughterhouse.
-During construction in the 1960s, it was touted as the most modern of its kind.
-It turned out to be the center of a corruption scandal and was quickly abandoned when the city’s abattoirs were transferred elsewhere.
-After years of head-scratching, the building was finally turned into this terrific museum, which includes a planetarium, a 3-D movie theater, and a multimedia library, not to mention a real live submarine.
-The heart of the museum is Explora, two huge floors of interactive exhibits and displays, as well as excellent temporary exhibits.
-On the ground floor, parents will be delighted to find the Cité des Enfants (separate admission: 12€ adults, 9€ under 25 for a 1 1/2-hr. session; see website for hours; reservations essential, particularly during French school vacations), which has separate programs for 2- to 7-year-olds and 5- to 12-year-olds.
-Kids get to explore their own sensations and the world around them in a series of hands-on activities and displays.
-If all this isn’t enough, outside you can clamber into the Argonaut (access included with your ticket, must be over 3), a real submarine that was one of the stars of the French navy in the 1950s, or dip inside the gigantic metal sphere, called the Geode (adults 12€, under 25 9€, www.lageode.fr), an IMAX-type movie theater showing large screen films.
+This gigantic and terrific science and industry museum was built upon the site of the city’s former 19th-century slaughterhouse auction room, which had closed in 1974 due to competition from the suburban Rungis food market, leaving the city with derelict land to fill.
+Today it includes a planetarium, a 3D movie theater, and a multimedia library, not to mention a real live submarine.
+The heart of the museum is its permanent collection, which flaunts huge floors of interactive exhibits and displays on subjects like sound, mathematics, and human genes.
+On the ground floor, parents will be delighted to find the Cité des Enfants (separate admission, 12€ adults, 9€ under age 25 or over 65, for a 90-min. session; see website for hours, reservations essential, particularly during French school vacations), which has separate programs for 2- to 7-year-olds and 5- to 12-year-olds.
+Kids get to explore the world around them in a series of hands-on activities and displays.
+If all this isn’t enough, outside you can clamber into the Argonaut (access included with your ticket; must be over age 3 to enter), a real submarine that was one of the stars of the French navy in the 1950s, or dip inside the gigantic metal sphere called the Geode (12€ adults, 9€ age 25 and under; www.lageode.fr), an IMAX-type movie theater showing large-screen films.